It’s not just standing on wobble boards.

 - 2 Strength Sessions/week, with at least one session having a focus on upper body work capacity

-If you need help putting that together, dive into my Ocean Sports Performance program for a few months.
+If you need help putting that together, dive into my Surf Athlete 12 Week Program App for a few months.
 All of that is basically laid out for you to just follow along.

 Be realistic with expectations of the time requirements to full on shredding.
 Surfing well is actually a fairly difficult activity and absolutely falls in line with the 10,000 hours rule.
 Holes in your surf fitness are going to be exposed and make the process of surfing better far more difficult.